nick-fields/retry/README.md

 ### `on_retry_command`

-**Optional** Command to run before a retry (such as a cleanup script) before next attempt.
-Any error thrown during retry script is surfaced as a warning.
+**Optional** Command to run before a retry (such as a cleanup script).
+Any error thrown from retry command is caught and surfaced as a warning.

 ## Outputs